-CBT THERAPY AND ALCOHOL: Two of the courses in this category (5H and 4J) are designed as professional training manuals for assessment and CBT-oriented treatment of families, couples, and groups in which misuse of alcohol and other substances, poor anger management, domestic violence, interpersonal conflict, and faulty communication are issues.
+CBT THERAPY AND ALCOHOL: Two of the courses in this category (5H and 4J) are designed as professional training manuals for assessment and CBT-oriented treatment of families, couples, and groups with issues of misuse of alcohol and other substances, poor anger management, domestic violence, interpersonal conflict, and faulty communication. more 4Jmore 5H

 FLORIDA: Domestic Violence Courses for Florida: Courses 5H and 4J are approved for Domestic Violence.
 Courses 5K and 5L are approved for Domestic Violence AND for General CE Credit, and the courses are numbered separately.
 When you enroll in 5K and/or 5L, please read the course description to be sure that you enroll in the right course to get the credit type you need.
 The course title for Florida is preceded by [Florida].

-These popular courses offer training in practical, CBT-oriented group, individual, couples, and family therapy, in which the focus is domestic violence, destructive problem drinking, HIV-AIDS, and recovery from the effects of trauma and silent injuries in the War Zones of Iraq and Afghanistan.
-The courses are appropriate for LMFTs, LPCs and other Counselors, Social Workers, CEAPs, and Addiction Professionals.
+APPROPRIATE FOR . . .
+These courses are appropriate for LMFTs, LPCs, LPCCs, LMHCs, and other Counselors, Social Workers, CEAPs, and Addiction Professionals.
 Courses 5H, 4J, 5K, and 5L are specifically designed as training manuals for professionals and may be acceptable in some states for supervisor training.

 Course 5H 'Alcohol Problems in Intimate Relationships: Identification and Intervention' - A Domestic Violence- and AOD-Approved Intervention Course